 The basic shortbread crust is rich without being overly sweet, allowing the chewy coconut filling to shine through with its prominent flavor.
 With a single bite, your palate will remember it for the longest time.

 While you may be tempted to relish this dessert fresh out of the oven, it tends to taste better chilled.
-Be it a sweet breakfast, after-dinner treat, or a casual gathering; this nut bar is pretty much perfect for all occasions.
+Be it a sweet and yummy Hawaiian morning meal, after-dinner treat, or a casual gathering; this nut bar is pretty much perfect for all occasions.

 Why decide between cheesecakes and bars when you can have both?
 Hawaiian cheesecake is an indulgent crowd-pleasure that gets the best of both worlds.
 Next time you need a crave-worthy dessert to bring to a get-together, this one deserves a try.